 The Department of Psychiatry accepts six (6) PGY-1s each year.
 While we don't have an official application deadline, we have scheduled the majority of our interviews by mid-November.
 So, we encourage those truly interested in our program to apply as soon as ERAS allows.

 Please be aware that in addition to providing Step 1 scores, per our GME policy, applicants must also have both Step 2CK and Step 2CS scores in order to be placed on our rank list.
+Note that this requirement will be waived if you have not yet been able to take Step 2 due to the COVID-19 pandemic.

 Applicants, for PGY-II and above residency training, should submit a completed application to the GWU Psychiatry Residency Coordinator.